Computing Representations for Lie Algebraic Networks: Introduction

 \subsection{Organization}

+We summarize related work in section~\ref{section:priorWork}.
 We summarize all necessary background and terminology in section~\ref{section:background}.
-We describe the LearnRep algorithm in section~\ref{ssection:methodsLearnReps} and SpacetimeNet in section~\ref{ssection:methodsSpacetimeNet}.
-We summarize related work in section~\ref{section:priorWork}.
-We present our experimental results in section~\ref{section:allResults}: our experiments in learning irreducible Lie group representations with LearnRep in section~\ref{section:repResults} and the performance of our Poincar\'e-equivariant SpacetimeNet model on a 3D object tracking task in section~\ref{section:poincareEquivNets}.
+We describe FindRep in section~\ref{ssection:methodsFindReps} and SpacetimeNet in section~\ref{ssection:methodsSpacetimeNet}.
+We present our experimental results on learning Lie group irreps with FindRep in section~\ref{section:repResults} and on the performance of our Poincar\'e-equivariant SpacetimeNet model on a 3D object tracking task in appendix~\ref{section:poincareEquivNets}.
+We defer the results on SpacetimeNet to an appendix because we consider FindRep to be our primary contribution towards a general technical framework and toolset for building neural networks equivariant to arbitrary Lie groups.